 Instead, consider downloading the Trenitalia and/or Omio app.

 This will allow you to purchase train tickets on your phone, and the conductor will then be able to easily scan your ticket from there–no validation required.

 However, you’ll need to download or screenshot your tickets immediately after purchase.

 Without an Italian tax ID number, you’ll need to use the Trenitalia app as a guest, and therefore your tickets won’t be saved within the app itself.

-This sounds more intimidating than it is–we use the Trenitalia app to purchase train tickets all the time–but it’s something to be aware of.
+This sounds more intimidating than it is, but it’s something to be aware of.

 You can buy regional train tickets whenever you want.

 These are the “slow” trains, and their prices are set by the government.